MISSISSIPPI CODE TITLE 45.

 section.

-register arose in another jurisdiction, the county in which the registrant
+another jurisdiction, the county in which the registrant resides, to be

 (a) The offender has maintained his registration in